Political and religious beliefs of Stanley Kubrick: Politics

 In his memoir of Kubrick, Michael Herr, his friend and co-writer of the screenplay for Full Metal Jacket (1987), wrote:

 Stanley had views on everything, but I would not exactly call them political...
 His views on democracy were those of most people I know, neither left nor right, not exactly brimming with belief, a noble failed experiment along our evolutionary way, brought low by base instincts, money and self-interest and stupidity...
 He thought the best system might be under a benign despot, though he had little belief that such a man could be found.
 He wasn't a cynic, but he could have easily passed for one.
 He was certainly a capitalist.
 He believed himself to be a realist.

-Herr recalls that Kubrick was sometimes akin to a 19th-century liberal-humanist, that he distrusted almost all authority, that he once alluded to Irving Kristol's definition of a neoconservative ("a liberal who has been mugged by reality") in a favorable way, and that he was "seemingly" a social Darwinist.
+Herr recalls that Kubrick was sometimes akin to a 19th-century liberal-humanist, that he distrusted almost all authority, that he once alluded to Irving Kristol's definition of a neoconservative ("a liberal who has been mugged by reality") in a favourable way.

 Herr further wrote that Kubrick owned guns and did not think that war was an entirely bad thing.
 In the documentary Stanley Kubrick: A Life in Pictures, Herr says "…he also accepted that it was perfectly okay to acknowledge that, of all the things war is, it's also very beautiful."
 The writer said of initial reactions to Full Metal Jacket that "The political left will call Kubrick a fascist."
 In a 1987 interview with Gene Siskel, called Candidly Kubrick, Kubrick said, "Full Metal Jacket suggests there is more to say about war than it is just bad."
 He added that everything serious the drill instructor says, such as "A rifle is only a tool, it is a hard heart that kills", is completely true.

 Frederic Raphael, who co-wrote the Eyes Wide Shut screenplay with Kubrick, claimed that the filmmaker once allegedly remarked that A.H.
 [Adolf Hitler] had been "right about almost everything".
 Raphael, initially unsure how to respond, ultimately decided it was "an unassuming jest".
 Kubrick's relationship to his own ethnicity allegedly deeply troubled Raphael, a fellow Jew.
 Raphael was equally puzzled by Kubrick's critique of Schindler's List.
 After Raphael mentioned Schindler’s List during a discussion about films about the Holocaust, Kubrick apparently replied: “Think that was about the Holocaust?
 That was about success, wasn't it?
 The Holocaust is about six million people who get killed.
 'Schindler's List’ was about six hundred people who don't."
 Kubrick's friend Steven Spielberg, the director of the film, disbelievingly responded that he "didn't recognize the voice of Stanley" in Raphael's interviews.
 Christiane Kubrick, Kubrick's wife of more than four decades, has also stated that Frederic Raphael's memoir "Eyes Wide Open", where these allegations were made, is an unreliable biography of Kubrick.